-College of Liberal Arts & Social Sciences > Academics > School of Public Service > Combined Bachelor's/Master's > Public Policy BA/MPP
+College of Liberal Arts & Social Sciences > Academics > School of Public Service > Combined Degree Programs > Public Policy BA/MPP

 Combined program students take three MPP courses during their senior year, typically one per quarter, which double-count for both the bachelor’s and the master’s degrees.
 Placement of the successfully completed MPP courses either as open electives or as major field electives resides with the College hosting the specific Bachelor’s degree program.
 After the bachelor’s degree is awarded the three courses are credited toward the requirements of the MPP degree program as well.